matthagan15/thesis/composite.typ

 ]

 === Conditions for Improvement
 Now that we have bounded the Composite channel error and computed the query cost we ask the natural question: "When is a Composite channel better than just using Trotter?"
 Our first answer to this question will be analytic and can be found in @thm_composite_higher_order_improvements and are summarized in @table_composite_advantages.
 We will be able to derive asymptotic conditions when a fixed partitioning can outperform either Trotter or QDrift.
 One issue that arises when making these comparisons is that we are comparing a Composite channel to _two_ different simulation methods, each with their own query cost.
 The relative performance of Trotter to QDrift is dependent on the simulation time $t$ and the error $epsilon$.
-It turns out that the ratio $C_"QD" / C_"Trot" $ depends on a power of the ratio $t/ epsilon$.
+It turns out that the ratio $C_"QD" / C_"Trot"$ depends on a power of the ratio $t / epsilon$.
 For very accurate and long simulations we observe that Trotter has superior cost, but whenever error requirements are not high or the simulation time is relatively short QDrift is the more efficient simulation method.
 One thought experiment to illuminate this is the limit as $t << 1$, in which case QDrift can replicate the exact time evolution statistics with a single sample whereas Trotter-Suzuki methods need to implement one operator exponential per term of the Hamiltonian.

-#theorem_og([Conditions for Composite Channel Improvements])[
+#theorem([Conditions for Composite Channel Improvements])[
     Let $H$ be a family of Hamiltonians along with a partitioning scheme to generate a partition $H = A + B$ that varies with $L$.
 For a simulation time $t$ and diamond distance error bound of $epsilon$, let $xi$ be the number such that $C_"QD"^xi = C_"Trott"^((2k))$.
 There exists asymptotic regimes for the parameters $L_A$, $norm(h_B)$, and $N_B$ such that
     $
         C_"Comp"^((2k)) in o(min{C_"Trot"^((2k)), C_"QD" }),